skyvers/Aged-care/_pages/ch4-bizlets.md

 In Skyve, we can use a listGrid as follows: (you can read more about the listGrid widget here - https://skyvers.github.io/skyve-dev-guide/views/#listgrid-example)

-Go to the `Facility` package and open the `edit.xml` to add listGrid as below
+Go to the `Facility` package and open the `edit.xml` to add a listGrid as below

 ```xml
 <listGrid continueConversation="true" query="qResident">